Sabine Everts

-Sabine Everts (born 4 March 1961) is a former West German heptathlete.
+Sabine Christine Everts (born 4 March 1961) is a former West German heptathlete.

 Biography

 She won a bronze medal at the 1980 European Indoor Championships and the gold medal at the 1982 European Indoor Championships in the long jump.
 She then won bronze medals in the heptathlon at the 1982 European Championships and the 1984 Summer Olympic Games.

 Everts was ranked world #2 in 1981 and #4 in 1982 in the heptathlon, she was world #7 in the long jump in 1982.
 Domestically she won 22 national titles, and was awarded the Silver Bay Leaf of the German Track and Field Association in 1981.

 Sabine Everts is married to athletics coach Hans-Jörg Thomaskamp.
 They have two sons.